 AS A SIDE NOTE:

 I have interviewed literally hundreds of people on the Kristin Smart case.
-Those testimonies and my own gut instincts tell me Paul Flores killed Kristin Smart and members of our community helped him to escape justice for now 26 years.
+Those testimonies and my own gut instincts tell me Paul Flores killed Kristin Smart and people of our community helped him to escape justice for now 26 years.

 Since Kristin’s disappearance in 1996, Paul has had numerous jobs.
 In his off hours he allegedly rapes women.
 At least that’s what prosecutors would have us believe.
 During a 2020 raid of Paul Flores’ San Pedro home, deputies discovered homemade rape videos the suspect made of himself having sex and sodomizing women, along with two bottles of date rape drugs.